xinwenfu/VChat_GMON_SEH/README.md

 # VChat GMON Exploit: Structure Exception Handling

-*Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-gmon/)
+*Notice*: The following exploit and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-gmon/)
 ___

 Not all buffer overflows will be capable of directly overflowing the return address to modify the `eip` register in order to gain control of the flow of execution.
 So how do we account for this?
 When exploiting a Windows system we can use the [Structured Exception Handling](https://learn.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=msvc-170) (SEH) feature provided that allows for languages like C to have a common exception handling paradigm, the try-catch-finally block.

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
+**Notice**: Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## SEH
 SEH is an exception handling procedure used to process possibly fatal exceptions, that is SEH is used to examine, and respond to some event raised by the program in the same scope, or some external but related scope.
-Exceptions could be a failure during a systemcall due to the resources being unavailable, some runtime error, or even simple arithmetic errors such as a divide by zero exception.
+Exceptions could be a failure during a system call due to the resources being unavailable, some runtime error, or even simple arithmetic errors such as a divide by zero exception.
 The features provided by SEH on a Windows system allow us to create a chain of exception handlers in C or C++ programs that can process an exception before it reaches the default handler.
-The entire SEH process is thread specific, so it is possible for multiple threads within the same process to have different SEH chains to handle the exceptions unique to each executing thread.
-We can define a basic set of handler by using the try-catch-finally block as shown below.
+The entire SEH process is thread-specific, so it is possible for multiple threads within the same process to have different SEH chains to handle the exceptions unique to each executing thread.
+We can define a basic set of handlers by using the try-catch-finally block, as shown below.

 ```
 int main()